Out of the Storm (Jack Bruce album)

-Out of the Storm is the fourth studio album by Scottish musician Jack Bruce.
-It was Bruce's first solo effort in over three years and was recorded and released in 1974, following the dissolution of the power trio West, Bruce and Laing.
-Originally Bruce had wanted to title the album Into The Storm but, according to Bruce, "we couldn't find any stormy weather.
+Out of the Storm is the fourth studio album by Scottish musician Jack Bruce, released in 1974.
+It was Bruce's fourth solo effort in the aftermath of the dissolution of Cream and the power trio West, Bruce and Laing.

+Bruce had wanted to title the album Into The Storm but, according to Bruce, "we couldn't find any stormy weather.
 We gave up and instead we found a little wood".
 The album was largely recorded in Los Angeles and San Francisco at the suggestion of engineer Andy Johns, who felt, according to Bruce, that the problem with Bruce's previous work was that he "work(ed) with too many British guys and you need to work with some great American session players and you could make an album in ten days".

 Bruce recorded the album while still addicted to heroin (which contributed to the dissolution of West, Bruce and Laing).
 According to Bruce's songwriting partner Pete Brown, the band ingested PCP during one session and "they were all holding onto each other walking across the floor--Bobby Keys, Jim Keltner, Andy Johns and Jack.
 Someone said, 'Don't let go of me or I'll float off into space'".
 The continued and heavy drug use periodically interfered with completion of the album and engineer Dennis Weinreich was brought in to remix specific tracks so as to complete the album in a timely fashion and because the label wasn't pleased with Johns' mix of the album.

 The album peaked at No. 160 on the Billboard album chart in December 1974.
 Critically well received, including a glowing review by Melody Maker's Allan Jones, who stated that Bruce was "one of the most important individuals currently working in rock", the album sold poorly.

 Out of the Storm was the last Jack Bruce album distributed in the United States by Atlantic Records, as Bruce's company RSO Records, which was affiliated in the rest of the world with Polydor/Polygram, would shift U.S. distribution to Polydor beginning in 1976.